cashubtc/cdk/crates/cdk-rexie/README.md

 ## License

-This project is distributed under the MIT software license - see the [LICENSE](../../LICENSE) file for details
+This project is distributed under the MIT software license - see the [LICENSE](../../LICENSE) file for details.